Planning your Boston Fall activities? See how to enjoy Boston in the Fall in these 6 neighborhoods.

 When looking for a new place in Boston, I had read great reviews from a magazine for Viyada Thai Spa and wanted to check it out.
 If you haven’t experienced a Thai massage before, it’s more like a Chiropractic Pilates treatment than a typical massage.

 You start off with some nice tea and hot towels after you sign in.
 Then, they provide you a cloth outfit to change into (shirt & pants).
 Clothes are kept on during the entire treatment while they work away your kinks one at a time.
 Softly squeezing and pulling on your ligaments to release built-up tension.

 It sounds like a spa experience from hell but I promise, it’s actually really soothing. 😉 Afterward, I felt so loose and flexible, without the aches and pains I came in with.

 I have Lupus so I always crave the sensation of someone squeezing and pulling my arms and legs so the Thai massage happened to be just what I was looking for.. and I didn’t even know it before I walked into this place.

-I’ve received many Thai massages since and Viyada gave me the best one I’ve had to date.
+I’ve received many Thai massages since and Viyada gave me one of the best ones I’ve had to date.
 This is interesting because this is a no-frills day spa.
 There aren’t any amenities.. just treatment rooms and a restroom.
 Sometimes simple just works.
 They focus on what they’re good at and they do it well!
 Will definitely return here.